Follow Us On:

 Companion of Quaid-e-Azam:

 She lived with her elder brother Mohammad Ali Jinnah until 1919.
 At that time Jinnah married Rattanbai.
 Latter on Rattenbai died after eleven years in February 1929.
 Fatima Jinnah then closed her clinic and winded.
 She took the charge of Jinnah’s house and went to his bungalow.
-After that the relation of brother and sister was became an example as their companionship lasted until the death of his bro Mohammad Ali Jinnah on 11 September 1948.
-Quaid-e-azam once said about his sister, “My sister was like a bright ray of light and hope whenever I came back home and me her.
+After that, the relation between brother and sister became an example as their companionship lasted until the death of his bro Mohammad Ali Jinnah on 11 September 1948.
+Quaid-e-Azam once said about his sister, “My sister was like a bright ray of light and hope whenever I came back home and me her.
 Anxieties would have been much greater and my health much worse, but for the restraint imposed by her.”
-In all Hazrat Fatima Jinnah lived with her brother about 28 years.
+In all Hazrat Fatima Jinnah lived with her brother for about 28 years.
 The Quaid would discuss various problems with her sister mostly on the breakfast and dinner table.
-She didn’t only live with her brother but she also accompanied her brother on the numerous tours.
+She didn’t only live with her brother but she also accompanied her brother on numerous tours.
 She also joined him in London when he remained there after the second round table conference in 1932.

 Election of 1965: